matthewljones/visualizationhistory/README.md

 A workshop of the Big Data and Science Studies Cluster of the Center for Science and Society, Columbia.

 Please direct all inquiries to Matthew Jones, mj340@columbia.edu.
+If you don't have a Columbia ID, please let me know that you are coming so that I might clear you with the guard.